 Distributions from net realized gains for book purposes may include short-term capital gains, which are included as ordinary income for tax purposes, and may exclude amortization of premium and discount on certain fixed income securities, which are not reflected in ordinary income for tax purposes.
-The tax character of distributions paid during 2023 and 2022 was as follows:
+The tax character of distributions paid during 2024 and 2023 was as follows:

-Distributions paid in fiscal year 2023 Distributions paid Distributions paid in fiscal year 2022 Ordinary Long-Term Income Capital Gains Ordinary Income Long-Term Capital Gains Common Stock \$27,264,006 \$5,580,583 \$35,572,920 \$0
+Distributions paid l in fiscal year 2024 Distributions paid in fiscal year 2023 Ordinary Income Long-Term Capital Gains Ordinary Income Long-Term Capital Gains Common Stock \$26,993,273 \$0 \$27,264,006 \$5,580,583

-As of November 30, 2023, the components of distributable earnings (i.e., ordinary income and capital gain/loss) available to Shareholders, on a tax basis, were as follows:
+As of November 30, 2024, the components of distributable earnings (i.e., ordinary income and capital gain/loss) available to Shareholders, on a tax basis, were as follows:

-Capital (Loss) Undistributed Undistributed Net Unrealized Carryforward Ordinary Income Long-Term Gain Appreciation/(Depreciation) \$(21,035,418) \$164,631 \$0 \$(71,192,053)
+Capital (Loss) Undistributed Undistributed Net Unrealized Carryforward Ordinary Income Long-Term Gain Appreciation/(Depreciation) \$(26,255,063) \$231,669 \$0 \$(11,135,199)

-The composition of the Fund's accumulated realized capital losses as of November 30, 2023, is indicated below.
+The composition of the Fund's accumulated realized capital losses as of November 30, 2024, is indicated below.
 These losses may be carried forward and offset against future capital gains.

-No Expiration Short Term No Expiration Long Term Total \$2,164,963 \$18,870,455 \$21,035,418
+No Expiration Short Term No Expiration Long Term Total \$4,512,590 \$21,742,473 \$26,255,063

-Reclassification of accounts: During the year ended November 30, 2023, reclassifications were made in the Fund's capital accounts to report these balances on a tax basis, excluding temporary differences, as of November 30, 2023.
+Reclassification of accounts: During the year ended November 30, 2024, reclassifications were made in the Fund's capital accounts to report these balances on a tax basis, excluding temporary differences, as of November 30, 2024.
 Additional adjustments may be required in subsequent reporting periods.
 These reclassifications have no impact on the net asset value of the Fund.
 The calculation of net investment income per share in the financial highlights excludes these adjustments.
 Below are the reclassifications:

 Paid-in Total Distributable

 Capital Earnings

-\$30,565 \$(30,565)
+\$(101,828) \$101,828

 Excise tax: The Code imposes a 4% nondeductible excise tax on the Fund to the extent the Fund does not distribute by the end of any calendar year at least (1) 98% of the sum of its net investment income for that year and 98.2% of its capital gains (both long-term and short-term) for its fiscal year and (2) certain undistributed amounts from previous years.
+The Fund is subject to a payment of an estimated \$3,100 of federal excise taxes attributed to calendar year 2024.